stanfordpython/stanfordpython.github.io/page/courseinfo.md

 Welcome to Python!
 This 2-unit course will teach you the fundamentals and contemporary usage of Python, with a focus on applying best practices in writing Python and building meaningful projects under the supervision of the course staff.

+## Learning Goals

+After CS 41, students will be able to…

+1. Compare and contrast Python’s language design with other languages they’ve seen before.
+2. Determine whether or not Python is an appropriate language to write a program in.
+3. Implement a significant project in Python.
+4. Translate code written in other languages into Python, especially code that doesn’t rely on third-party libraries.
+5. Select the appropriate data structure for a program written in Python.
+Recognize when Python does not have the appropriate built-in data structure for a problem.
+6. Design and implement custom Python objects (classes) for Python programs to augment Python’s object functionalities.
+7. Interact with external applications, like web APIs, using Python to send requests and process responses.
+8. Apply standard libraries and third-party packages to domain-relevant problems.

 ## Instructors
 🦄 Parth Sarin (psarin@stanford.edu)
 🐘 Michael Cooper (coopermj@stanford.edu)